Make a debt claim in the Circuit Court

 • If the respondent does not submit a defence form within 10 days of submitting the appearance form, you can apply for a judgment in default of defence.

-• If the respondent defends the claim and/or makes a counterclaim, you will need to apply to have the case listed for a hearing before a court.
+• If the respondent defends the claim and/or makes a counterclaim , you will need to apply to have the case listed for a hearing before a court.
 For more information, please see the section below.

-• Other options available to both you and the respondent include mediation or alternative dispute resolution processes.
+Other options available to both you and the respondent include mediation or alternative dispute resolution processes.
 For more information on these options, please see our Legal Advice and Mediation page.

-Applying to have your case listed in the Circuit Court
+Applying to Have Your Case Listed in the Circuit Court

 If you wish to have the case listed for court, you must:

-1. Complete a Notice of Trial (Form 15A) and a separate copy for each respondent.
+• Complete a Notice of Trial (Form 15A) and a separate copy for each respondent.
 You will need to contact the court office where the claim was made to obtain a date for court, which you insert on the Notice of Trial.

-2. Serve a copy of the Notice of Trial on the respondent:
+• Serve a copy of the Notice of Trial on the respondent:

-• Outside Dublin: Serve the Notice of Trial at least 10 days before the date.
-The case will be listed before the County Registrar to set a date and time for hearing.
+• If your case is being heard outside of Dublin you must serve the Notice of Trial at least 10 days before the date given by the court office.
+The case will then be listed before the County Registrar, to set a date and time for the hearing.
 This is known as a callover list.
+For more information on serving and proof of service, please see our Serving and Proof of Service page.

-3. Submit the original Notice of Trial, with a court fee of €120, in the relevant court office within 7 days of serving the respondent(s).
+• Submit the original Notice of Trial, with a court fee of €120, in the relevant court office within 7 days of serving the respondent(s).

 On the day the case is being heard, you must bring all documents including correspondence, contracts, affidavits, forms, and any other documents relevant to your case.
 Please ensure you bring a copy for the judge and for each respondent.
 For more information, please see our What to Expect in Court page.